 Our Role as Parents

-It is easy to look at these factors and see their affect on our young people, but we cannot place the blame entirely on the world.
-While the reality might be hard to take, we must recognize and confess that we've also contributed to this problem.
+It is easy to look at these factors and see their effect on our young people, but we cannot place the blame entirely on the world.
+While the reality might be hard to take, we must recognize and confess that we, as Christian parents, have also contributed to this problem.

-As parents, God has given us the responsibility to teach our children the Bible and to show them how to live it out each day.
-Most Christian parents share with their children that Jesus is their Savior and demonstrate that it is good to go to church on Sunday.
-However, many parents are unknowingly teaching their children through their actions that the world is right about what this life is all about.
-Monday to Saturday we spend our time pursuing careers, possessions, status, pleasure, entertainment, or sports, while investing little or no time in reading the Bible, talking about the culture and what God's Word says, and praying on all occasions.
-This sadly leaves our children chasing after a purpose defined by the world, while feeling secure because they have Jesus.
-It is a dangerous line to walk and many fall away when they leave home since their roots never grew deep.
+Unfortunately, while most Christian parents share with their children that Jesus is their Savior, many are unknowingly teaching their kids to follow the world through their actions.
+Monday to Saturday we spend our time pursuing careers, possessions, status, pleasure, entertainment, or sports, while investing little or no time in reading the Bible, teaching what God's Word says, praying on all occasions and making disciples.
+This sadly leaves our children feeling secure because they have Jesus, but chasing after the world for their purpose and joy.
+It is a dangerous line to walk and statistics show many fall away when they leave home since their roots never grew deep.

 The statistics are staggering and, as you've just read, the challenges are many.
 However, there is HOPE for the next generation!
 Find out what can be done to fight for the next generation.